sarahgemp04/GreeksGoneGreen_Site/README.md

 Website for Greeks Gone Green at UC San Diego student organization.

 ## How to open
 Download zip file above.
-Inside file open index.html.
+Inside the directory, open index.html.
 Done!